cfelton/test_jpeg/README.md

 Introduction
 ============
+This repository is a development sandbox.
+The respository contains three related development efforts:

+1. VHDL to Verilog conversion of the first JPEG-encoder reference (rational explained below).
-This repository contains a verification environment to functionally verify and compare various hardware JPEG encoders.
+2. MyHDL verification and co-simulation environment, tests will functionally verify and compare the reference JPEG-encoders.
+3. A MyHDL implementation of a JPEG-encoder.

 The JPEG encoders used are the cores available at open-cores in addition to JPEG encoders being developed.
 This is a WIP and not fully complete.

 Verification Environment
 ========================
 A stimulus and verification environment was created with Python and MyHDL.
 An image is streamed to the encoder and the output is captured.
 The hardware generated JPEG bitstream is compared to a software JPEG bitstream with similar settings.

 In the future the output of the various encoders will be compared to each other as well as the encoder performance (.e.g. max fps).